-WHEREAS, Contractor has by written agreement dated, 19, entered into a contract with the University of Guam for (describe project and insert project number) in accordance with drawings and specifications prepared by (here insert full name and address or legal title of architect) which contract is by reference made a part hereof, and is hereinafter referred to as the Contract.

-NOW, THEREFORE, THE CONDITION OF THIS OBLIGATION is such that, if Contractor shall promptly and faithfully perform said Contract then this obligation shall be null and void; otherwise it shall remain in full force and effect.
-The Surety hereby waives notice of any alteration or extension provided the same is within the scope of the Contract.
-Whenever Contractor shall be and is declared by the University of Guam to be in default under the Contract, the University of Guam having performed UOG obligations thereunder, the Surety may promptly remedy the default or shall promptly:

-- 1. Complete the Contract in accordance with its terms and conditions; or - 2.
+BOND NO legal title of Contractor insurer under the laws firmly bound unto the University of Guam as payment whereof Cont THESE PRESENTS that (here insert full name and address or as Principal, hereinafter called Contractor, and (Surety), a duly admitted of the Territory of Guam as Surety, hereinafter called Surety, are held and Obligee, in the amount of (Full Amount) Dollars (\$ the University of Guan specifications prepared r has by written agreement dated,19, entered into a contract with a for (describe project and insert project number) in accordance with drawings and by (here insert full name and address or legal title of architect) which contract is by hereof, and is hereinafter referred to as the Contract. promptly and faithfully shall remain in full for provided the same is w the University of Guan THE CONDITION OF THIS OBLIGATION is such that, if Contractor shall perform said Contract then this obligation shall be null and void; otherwise it the and effect.
+The Surety hereby waives notice of any alteration or extension within the scope of the Contract.
+Whenever Contractor shall be and is declared by in to be in default under the Contract, the University of Guam having performed under, the Surety may promptly remedy the default or shall promptly: 1.
+Complete the Contract in accordance with its terms and conditions; or 2.
 Obtain a bid or bids for completing the Contract in accordance with its terms and conditions, and upon determination by the University of Guam and the Surety jointly of the lowest responsive, responsible bidder, arrange for a contract between such bidder and the University of Guam and make available as work progresses (even though there should be a default or a succession of defaults under the contract or contracts of completion arranged under this paragraph) sufficient funds to pay the cost of completion less the balance of the contract price; but not exceeding, including other costs and damages for which the Surety may be liable hereunder, the amount set forth in the first paragraph hereof.
 The term "balance of the contract price," as used in this paragraph shall mean the total amount payable by the University of Guam to the Contractor under the Contract and any amendments thereto, less the amount properly paid by the University of Guam to the Contractor.
 No right of action shall accrue on this bond to or for the use of any person or corporation other than the University of Guam or successors of the University of Guam.

-Signed and sealed this day of , 19
+Signed and sealed th is, day of, 19

+(Witness)

+(Title)

+(Surety)

-(Witness) (Title) (Surety) (Title)
+(Title)

 (Bonding Company)

-BY:
+BY: (Title)